Auto-Mech/autochem/docs/glossary.rst

      - **True** or **False**
      - **False**
    * - **cnf_range**
-     - the conformers to run the task on, sorted using the inplvl of theory
+     - the conformers to run the task on, sorted according to the electronic energies at inplvl of theory, unless otherwise specified with the sort keyword
      - **min**: the lowest energy conformer

        **n** <int>: the lowest <int> number of conformers